🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 These signs often appear in the first few weeks after conception.

-For a stress-induced delay, peripheral symptoms may include headaches, sleep disturbances and mood swings.
-In the presence of hormonal imbalances, symptoms may include unusual weight gain or loss, acne flare-ups, and excessive hair growth.
+For a delay caused by stress, peripheral symptoms may include headaches, sleep disturbances and mood swings.
+In the presence of hormonal imbalances, symptoms may include unusual weight gain or loss, acne flare-ups and excessive hair growth.

 Manifestations associated with weight changes